Customerly/wordpress-live-chat-plugin/trunk/readme.txt

-=== Customerly - Free Live Chat & Email Marketing ===
+=== Live Chat, Email, CRM, Knowledge base ===
 Contributors: lucamicheli
 Donate link: https://www.customerly.io/features/live-chat/?utm_medium=wp_plugin&utm_source=wordpress&utm_campaign=wordpress_donate_url
-Tags: live chat, free live chat, chat plugin,newsletter, funnels, crm,  video live chat, live help, WordPress live chat, chat, live chat plugin, live support plugin, live chat support plugin, chat plugin, support plugin, live help, Requires at least: 3.0
+Tags: live chat, free live chat, wp live chat, chatbot, chat plugin,newsletter, funnels, crm,  video live chat, live help, WordPress live chat, chat, live chat plugin, live support plugin, live chat support plugin, chat plugin, support plugin, live help, Requires at least: 3.0
 Tested up to: 6.0.1
-Stable tag: 2.4
+Stable tag: 2.4.1
 Requires PHP: 5.4
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Say Hi to your new FREE Live Chat.
-Chat with your visitors, generate leads and increase sales using Customerly Live Chat.
+Live Chat with visitors, generate leads, engage at the right time with the right message to convert and sales more.

 == Description ==

+Customerly is the first platform with all the tools and integrations you need for supporting your customers, automate your marketing communications and getting more sales.

+Use Customerly to:

+* 💬 Live chat with your website visitors in real-time using live chat, automated live chat triggers.
+* ✉️ Engage and capture more leads automatically with live chat triggers and profiling questions.
+* 📢 Nurture leads by sending automated email marketing with powerful workflows.
+* 👥 Create lists based on your rules and reuse them to send tailored messages.
+* 📧 Send newsletters to your customers with a beautiful email template builder.
+* 😀 Identify automatically your new users and personalize greetings with their name without effort.
+* 💸 Keep your costs under control and save money by adopting a single solution for all your communications via chat and email.

-= Live Chat Free WordPress Plugin =
+== 💬 Live Chat  ==

-The Live Chat with Super Powers is here 🎉

-Discover how to grow more by offering world-class support thanks to the live chat with superpowers 🦸‍️
+Collect leads while you sleep and reply to their enquiries via live chat or via email.

+Talk to your customers in real-time with a beautiful, super fast and customizable live chat for your WordPress website.

-The [Live Chat Free](https://www.customerly.io/features/live-chat-plugin-for-wordpress/?utm_medium=wp_plugin&utm_source=wordpress&utm_campaign=live_chat_free)  for your WordPress website to talk with your visitors in real-time!
+The Customerly [Free Live Chat Software ](https://www.customerly.io/features/live-chat-plugin-for-wordpress/?utm_medium=wp_plugin&utm_source=wordpress&utm_campaign=live_chat_free)  for your WordPress website will help you with:
+* 🎨 Customizing the live chat to match your brand identity
+* ✅ Creating greeting messages to help you start a conversation
+* ✅  Recover visitors about to abandon your website
+* ✅  Profile your incoming chat messages with more questions
+* ✅  Getting  more demos with meeting booking
+* ✅  Helping your customers with Knowledge base and AutoReply
+* 📱Replying on mobile everywhere you go on the Customerly mobile app
+* 📚Knowledge base builder to support on autopilot your customers 24/7
+* 🎥 Video live chat and screen-sharing with your visitors without leaving the page

-**Customerly Live Chat helps 28.000+ businesses all over the world to deliver customer service seamlessly.**
+Our Live Chat helps 28.000+ businesses all over the world to deliver the most effective customer service and real-time support.

-== 💬 Live Chat Tools  ==
 Help your customers find their way with our AI-integrated live chat.

 [→ Live Chat](https://www.customerly.io/features/live-chat/?utm_medium=wp_plugin&utm_source=wordpress&utm_campaign=wp_plugin_description)